OWASP/www-chapter-tirana/index.md

 [//]: # (Comment: When updating the next event info also update the next event tab)

-OWASP London Chapter meetings are posted on our MeetUp Page:
+OWASP Tirana Chapter meetings are posted on our MeetUp Page:

 Please visit <a href="https://www.meetup.com/owasp-tirane-chapter">https://www.meetup.com/owasp-tirane-chapter</a> OWASP Tirana MeetUp site for Tirana Chapter event information.  /events/